Helena, Arkansas. A Tale Begins.

 “No. Not with that other body out there!”
 He turned on him in anger.
 “He may be a useless fool, but he’s your brother, dammit!
 What are you thinking of?
 He comes with us.
 I wish to god we’d never been here this evening and had never met up with him.
 I thought that providence had played into our hands when I first saw him here, but now I know otherwise.
 I never felt so much pain in all my life as I feel now in this hand.”
 He rethought his original decision.
 “Maybe it ain’t such a good idea to head to town.
 You can use an oar, and so can I. Better if we say nothing, and cross the river.
 A doctor can’t do much for him.
 We’ll strike out for home when that steamer’s gone by.
 We were never here tonight.

 “Say nothing to your sister or anyone else about this.
 She must learn none of this from us.
 She might guess what happened, eventually, but I’ll think up some explanation to fob her off as much as I can.”

-They both took a hold of his coat at the neck and clumsily dragged him off the narrow walkway and onto the bank as he writhed and screamed at the pain.
+They both took a hold of Jefferson's coat at the neck and clumsily dragged him off the narrow walkway and onto the bank as he writhed and screamed at the pain.
 They ignored him.
-He had been conscious the entire time and had heard what his younger brother had said about leaving him or rolling him into the river, and there was nothing he could do about it, helpless as he was.
+He had been conscious the entire time and had heard what his younger brother had said about leaving him, or rolling him into the river, and there was nothing he could do about it, helpless as he was.

 The trail of blood would soon be washed away to hide everything that had happened.